cabp393/chilean-birds/species/black-browed-albatross.md

 ## OBSERVATIONS

 It is the most common albatross in the Chilean seas and coasts.
 It inhabits from the Tropic of Capricorn to the 60° S parallel, and can be seen not only on the high seas, but also in ports, bays and coasts between these latitudes, and sometimes outside of them.
 Following the Humboldt current it can reach the north of Peru.
 Similar to the Grey-headed Albatross (Thalassarche chrysostoma), it differs from it by having a totally white head and a yellow beak; unlike its similar one, which has a somewhat grayish head and a black beak with a yellow upper vertex.

-live about 50 years
+Live about 50 years.

 ## DISTRIBUTION (Clement's checklist 6.9)

-Archipelago of Cape Horn and Antipodean Islands (Chile)
+Archipelago of Cape Horn and Antipodean Islands (Chile).

+## IUCN CLASSIFICATION (2019)

+LC: Least concern

 ## THREATS

 None

+## IMAGE DETAIL

+Adult - offshore in front of Valparaiso - August 2013.<br>
+Autor: Juan Tassara.